Confederate Monument (Murray, Kentucky): Structure

 On July 17, 1997, the Confederate Monument in Murray was one of sixty-one different monuments related to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.

 Controversy

-Historically

-Since its installation, the Robert E. Lee monument has gained significant controversy over its highlighting of an American traitor, slaveholder, and racist.
-Statues, such as this one, that were built far after the end of the Civil War during the period of Jim Crow laws are noted by historians from the American Historical Association as being erected to "intimidate African-Americans politically, as well as isolate them from mainstream public life".
-Historians also acknowledge, the monuments play a part of the "Lost Cause of the Confederacy" narrative, which downplays or omits the role of slavery in the Civil War, painting it instead as a heroic struggle by an outnumbered army to preserve the Southern way of life.
-The Robert E. Lee statue in Murray is an example of the statues installed during the peak of the "Lost Cause", when the forces of commercialization had begun to infiltrate the U.D.C. and the United Confederate Veterans (U.C.V.) organizations.

-Calls for removal
+Call for removal

-In the wake of the George Floyd protests in June 2020, a call to remove the statue was initially made by Sherman Neal II, who claimed to be a football coach at Murray State University in a letter to Murray Mayor Bob Rogers and other local officials.
-When asked about this statue, Governor of Kentucky Andy Beshear said, "If it is at a courthouse, it ought to come down.
+In the wake of the George Floyd protests in June 2020, a call to remove the statue was initially made by Sherman Neal II, a football coach at Murray State University, in a letter to Murray Mayor Bob Rogers and other local officials.
+When asked about the statue, Governor of Kentucky Andy Beshear said, "If it is at a courthouse, it ought to come down.
 Having a confederate monument on courthouse grounds or in the rotunda is not the right thing."
 A number of other prominent local organizations and individuals called for Calloway Court to remove the statue including a unanimous resolution by the Murray City Council, Murray State University, Murray Main Street Board of Directors, and Ja Morant, among others.